 B.A., LL.B., Stanford University

-Professor Matheson has been teaching at the Law School since 2002.
-Prior to 2002, he directed the international law program at the School of Advanced International Studies at Johns Hopkins University and was a senior fellow at the U.S. Institute of Peace.
+Professor Matheson has been teaching at the Law School since 2002, and at the Law School's program at Oxford University since 2011.
+Prior to 2002, he directed the international law program at the School of Advanced International Studies at John Hopkins University and was a senior fellow at the U.S. Institute of Peace.

-He has taught courses on public international law, international criminal law, international institutions, and international law and conflict resolution.
-He has published books on the UN Security Council and on international humanitarian law, as well as numerous articles and other pieces.
+He has taught courses on public international law, international criminal law, the law of armed conflict, U.S. foreign relations law, and conflict resolution.
+He has published books on the UN Security Council, on international humanitarian law, and on international tribunals; and has also published numerous articles and other pieces.

 Professor Matheson is a member of the Board of Editors of the American Journal of International Law, the Council on Foreign Relations, and the Advisory Committee on Public International Law of the U.S. State Department.